Why study in Latvia?

 Here are eight reasons for making your choice to study in Latvia.

 The prices for studying and living in Latvia as a Northern European country are friendly, and students can afford to have more for less.
-Even elite study programmes are available for comparatively reasonable tuition fees.
-Studying here will enable students to get an internationally-recognized qualification and will serve as a springboard for excellent career and further education choices.
+Studies, including outstanding programmes in business, law, ICT or medicine, are available for reasonable tuition fees.
+Even elite university programmes are available for comparatively reasonable tuition fees.
+Studying here will enable students to get an internationally-recognized diploma and will serve as a springboard for excellent career and further education choices.
+Graduates will be equipped with relevant knowledge and core practical skills required to succeed in labour market.
 Moreover, the cost of living in Latvia is relatively low, so students can cover their expenses easily.

 Latvia’s location provides a strategic position for business operations across the continent.
-One of Latvia’s competitive advantages is its dynamic and rapidly growing start-up environment that boosts student idea-testing and creative innovation.
+One of Latvia’s competitive advantages is its dynamic and rapidly growing start-up environment that boosts student idea-testing and entrepreneurial mind-set.
 Newcomers are offered a pool of business incubators and co-working spaces, a diverse range of institutional investors and business angels, as well as social gatherings and meetups.
-Latvia is brimming with entrepreneurial mind-set within more than 400+ start-ups making it a home for great ideas.
+Latvia has more than 400+ start-ups making it a home for great ideas.
 Latvia has been announced as one of the Europe’s entrepreneurial hotspots ranking 1st in Europe in early entrepreneurial activity and is the 14th best country where to do business.
 So…when there is an idea, there’s a way to make it happen!

 Believe it or not, but the average Latvian adult speaks three languages, makes crafts, is a member of a dance group or music troupe and grows their own greens.
 The talents of Latvians are indeed appreciated across the globe – we have Olympic champions, NBA players, including one of the world’s greatest basketball players, contemporary artists, inventors and discoverers, sports, music and art legends.
 We even invented jeans, the camera drone “Airdog” and 3D holograms, not to mention being the birthplace of the original “Crocodile Dundee”.